How To Know If CPU Cooler Will Fit In Case? 2-min Read

 The second thing is the case size.
 If your case is a mid-tower or has limited space, you should opt for the smaller sizes.
 You can choose the bigger sizes if you have a full-tower or an extra-large case.

-Liquid and air coolers come in different sizes and shapes, so you must ensure that the cooler will fit your case before buying it.
+Liquid and air coolers come in different sizes and shapes, so you must ensure the cooler will fit your case before buying it.

 You should also check your CPU cooler’s TDP (Thermal Design Power) rating.
 That is how much power it can handle and will give you a good idea of how well your cooler will work with your system.
 A higher TDP means more power and better cooling performance.